vedantgoswami/face_recognition/README.md

 ~~~

 In the above code images present in the unknown directory are loaded and the all the faces in the images are detected.
-and the cormer location of every face is stored in the location variable and only that area is encoded
+and the corner point location of every face is stored in the location variable and only that area is encoded

 ### Here are the face detection sample
 ![Capture1](https://user-images.githubusercontent.com/56600948/84248081-8e233380-ab26-11ea-9974-d1d484dc88bf.PNG)